H-MOVE-LAB/icd_head_app/README.md

 The provided application is ready-to-run, requiring minimal setup.
 The process involves two main steps:

 1. **Matlab Pre-processing:**
-   - Run the `main.m` script in Matlab to perform pre-processing on example raw data.
+   - Run the `preprocessing.m` script in Matlab to perform pre-processing on example raw data.
    - This step prepares the data for input into the Temporal Convolutional Network.

 2. **Python Inference:**